 An interesting function of using a superlative + than is that than accepts a comparative object, such as a noun/noun phrase or a wh- interrogative clause the way a preposition normally accepts an object, even though it is NOT a preposition.
 It can also accept a verb clause, and when it does, that clause is called a comparative subclause.

-In a sentence with a superlative + than, this function may be called the hinge element of the comparison 1)Leech, G. N., & Svartvik, J. (2002).
+In a sentence with a superlative + than (this indicates that a comparison is being made), this subclause may be called the hinge element of the comparison Leech, G. N., & Svartvik, J. (2002).
 A communicative grammar of English.
 London: Routledge, Taylor & Francis Group..
 According to Leech & Svartvik (2002), “the hinge element is the phrase that contains the comparative word.
 The following than-clause modifies the hinge element.
 It is called a ‘hinge’ because it belongs, in terms of meaning, both to the main clause and to the comparative subclause.” (p.
 270)

-A verb clause (sub-clause) – The function is followed by a subordinate clause that begins with a subject followed by a verb:
+A subordinate clause begins with a subject followed by a verb modifies the hinge element:

 |↑1||Leech, G. N., & Svartvik, J. (2002).
 A communicative grammar of English.
 London: Routledge, Taylor & Francis Group.|